eraofchaos/eraofchaos.github.io/Items/art_27.md

 ---
-title: "Item - Artifacts -  Cards of Prophecy"
+title: "Item - Artifacts -  Orb of the Firmament"
 permalink: /Items/art_27/
-excerpt: " Cards of Prophecy"
+excerpt: " Orb of the Firmament"
-last_modified_at: 2020-12-23
+last_modified_at: 2020-12-30
 lang: en
 ref: "art_27.md"
 toc: false